Over the years, iceberg lettuce has been given a pretty bad rap.

 Promotes Healthy Blood Clotting

 When you cut yourself, you bleed, this is a normal process.
-Along with this, your blood is designed to clot once it comes into contact with air.
+Your blood is designed to clot once it comes into contact with air.
 At least, this is the theory as long as your blood and body are healthy.

-Iceberg lettuce can help with this as it contains vitamin K, which is a vital nutrient your body uses to help promote normal blood clotting.
+Iceberg lettuce can help with this as it contains vitamin K, a vital nutrient your body uses to help promote normal blood clotting.

 Here are some of the problems associated with a vitamin K deficiency: